datanav/docs/tutorial-signup.rst

 |

-.. _getting-started-acces-existing-subscription:
+.. _getting-started-access-existing-subscription:

 |

 Access existing subscriptions
 =============================

-Access existing Sesam instances after signing up by obtaining an invitation from someone with management permissions for the desired subscription.
+Access existing Sesam subscriptions after signing up by obtaining an invitation from someone with management permissions.